Hamilton (village), New York: Relationship with Colgate

 Colgate is the largest economic influence in the village: with a population of over 4,000, the village's population is just slightly larger than the size of Colgate's student body, which is just under 3,000.
 Approximately 85 percent of the university's faculty members live within 10 minutes of campus.

 The village, the town of Hamilton, and Colgate have formed the Partnership for Community Development which develops an active network of professional consultants, foundations, municipalities and not-for-profit organizations located throughout the Central New York region to assist area residents, businesses and visitors, including efforts to stimulate and support local business through small business development and the revitalization of historic buildings.
 To strengthen the relationship between the village and the university, and to add to the economic development of downtown, Colgate relocated its campus bookstore to the downtown area of the village.

 Points of interest

 The Robert Trent Jones, Sr. designed Seven Oaks Golf Course is located on the east side of the village on the college campus.
 The Picker Art Gallery is located on the Colgate University campus.
 The Towpath Trail, beginning in the village and extending northward for 6 mi, consists of restored portions of the Chenango Canal towpath.
 The Village of Hamilton is also home to award-winning Good Nature Farm Brewery & Tap Room.
 Good Nature opened in 2012, was Madison County's first brewery, and among New York State's First Farm Breweries.
 In 2017, Good Nature opened a new brewery in the Village.
 A Utica television station travel show broadcast, in 2008, a two-part tour of things to see and do in the village.

-Farther from Hamilton, but within 50 driving miles, additional points of interest include: the Earlville Opera House, the Munson-Williams-Proctor Arts Institute in Utica, the National Baseball Hall of Fame and Museum in Cooperstown, the Syracuse Symphony Orchestra, the Everson Museum of Art in Syracuse, the Erie Canal Village in Rome and the Erie Canal Museum in Syracuse.